wizardwerdna/FRPBowlingKata/README.md

 # FRP Bowling Kata

+In this kata, we will build out and implement a program for an interactive bowling scoring program using Functional Responsive Programming, with RxJS and CycleJS technologies.
+Using
-This repository contains a responsive functional application using Cycle.js and Typescript to implement an interactive bowling scoring program.
-The Kata will be built with a homegrown two-function testing suite that displays its results in the browser console.
+Test-First disciplines, we will build these applications from scratch, starting with an empty file.
+The Kata will be built with a testing suite that displays its results in the browser console.

+I hope these katas may inspire you to adopt these terrific agile practices to change the world with your own examples and craftsmanship.

 <center><img src="https://raw.githubusercontent.com/wizardwerdna/FRPBowlingKata/master/Display.png" width="600px"></center>